-Batteries are a vital component for self sufficiency in a modern caravan and there are basic considerations all caravanners should be aware of if they intend to use their caravan independent of external mains hook-ups.
-In this context, the use of KS Energy lithium caravan batteries provide several key additional benefits.
+Batteries are a vital component for self sufficiency in a modern caravan and there are a few basic considerations all caravanners should be aware of if they intend to use their caravan independent of external mains hook-ups.
+In this context, the use of KS Energy lithium caravan leisure batteries provide several key benefits.

 Caravan batteries are quite different to car batteries, and it was traditionally important to know how to charge and maintain them properly to get the best use and life from them.
 With the advent of lithium leisure batteries, this is no longer a critical consideration since lithium batteries solve many of the drawbacks of older caravan battery technologies.
 A lithium leisure battery can meet several days’ basic habitation needs between charges and can exceed over a decade of seasons of good service before replacement.